Williams College undergraduate students participate in many research projects with their professors, including:

 Observing the solar corona

 Prof. Jay Pasachoff observes the solar corona at total solar eclipses.
-The most recent expedition, joint with Dr. Bryce Babcock and two Williams College students each time, was to Siberia for the August 1, 2008, total solar eclipse; Tianhuangping, China, for the July 22, 2009, total solar eclipse, and Easter Island for the July 11, 2010, total solar eclipse..
-They brought electronic cameras purchased for Williams College on a joint NASA grant with MIT and a variety of other telescopes and cameras.
-For the 2012 annular eclipse of May 22 in the western United States and the total eclipse of November 13/14 in Australia, Pasachoff has received a research grant from the Atmospheric Sciences Program of the Solar Terrestrial Division of the National Science Foundation.
+The most recent expeditions, with Williams College undergraduates participating, were to Siberia for the August 1, 2008, total solar eclipse; Tianhuangping, China, for the July 22, 2009, total solar eclipse; Easter Island for the July 11, 2010, total solar eclipse; Queensland, Australia, for the November 3, 2013, total solar eclipse; and Lope National Park, Gabon, for the November 13/14, 2013, total solar eclipse.
+For some of the expeditions, they worked with Williams College’s Dr. Bryce Babcock, bringing electronic cameras purchased for Williams College on a joint set of NASA grants with MIT and a variety of other telescopes and cameras.
+For the 2012 annular eclipse of May 22 in the western United States and the 2012 total eclipse of November 13/14 in Australia, Pasachoff received a research grant from the Atmospheric Sciences Program of the Solar Terrestrial Division of the National Science Foundation.
+Pasachoff’s work at the 2013 total solar eclipse in Africa was supported by a grant from the Committee on Research and Exploration of the National Geographic Society; a current student and an alumna were part of the scientific team, as was often-Visiting-Professor Marek Demianski.
 See Eclipses & Transits

 Prof. Pasachoff and Dr. Babcock travel the world to observe occultations of stars by Pluto and other objects in the outer solar system.
 See Occultation Research